ChristopheMalo/Use-Angular/README.md

 - Code the index file
 - Install express (for node): npm install express --save
 - Code a node server to manage url and public folder
+- Install moviedb to use API: npm install moviedb --save
+- Code viewList to display all films